Hurricane Beulah: Eastern Caribbean

-In the days preceding Beulah, a stationary trough over the Lesser Antilles produced several days of heavy rain and set the stage for significant flooding.
-On September 7 Beulah brought torrential rains to the already saturated region, with reports of more than 10 in received by the Weather Bureau.
-Hardest hit were the French West Indies, especially Martinique.
+Prior to Beulah, a stationary trough over the Lesser Antilles produced torrential rainfall throughout the region, setting the stage for significant flooding.
+On September 7, Beulah brought torrential rains to the already saturated region, with reports of more than 10 in received by the Weather Bureau.
+The French West Indies, and especially Martinique, suffering the brunt of the storm.
 During an 18‑hour span, 11.85 in fell on the island.
 Severe flooding claimed 15 lives on Martinique and destroyed many homes.
 Parts of Fort-de-France were inundated by 3 ft of water while the Martinique International Airport saw 1 ft of flooding.
 The banana crop sustained extensive losses.
 Across the island nearly 1,000 residents were left homeless, including 400 in Fort-de-France.
 Damage on the island amounted to $4.5 million.
 Supplies of fresh water were severely limited for two days following the storm.

 Heavy rains triggered flooding and landslides across St. Vincent, blocking numerous roads and causing some damage.
 Two children were killed after a boulder, dislodged by the rains, crashed into their home.
 Damage on St. Lucia reached $3 million, mainly stemming from the banana crop which was largely ruined.
 The periphery of the hurricane brought rainfall primarily to southwestern Puerto Rico, where a maximum of 9.76 in fell at Maricao.
 One person lost their life on the island and damage was a minimal $150,000.

 Owing to effective evacuations, only two people lost their lives in the Dominican Republic.
-The core of Beulah impacted areas devastated by Hurricane Inez a year prior, and left extensive damage in its wake.
-Early reports indicated that more than 1,000 people were left homeless across the Barahona Peninsula.
+The core of Beulah impacted areas devastated by Hurricane Inez a year prior, leaving extensive damage in its wake.
+Media reports indicated that more than 1,000 people were left homeless across the Barahona Peninsula.
 Flash flooding affected the southern coasts of both the Dominican Republic and Haiti.

 Beulah had limited impact on Jamaica as it brushed the island as a weak tropical storm.
 According to newspapers, gale-force winds affected the nation though there were no reports of damage.